-- either “in-universe” (written as if made by an actual Chaos Dwarf or Hobgoblin, including poetic stanzas),
+- either “in-universe” (written as if made by an actual Chaos Dwarf or Hobgoblin),

-- or describing something in the setting, akin to the background found in army books outside of 6th edition WHFB,
+- or describing something in the setting, akin to the background found in 8th edition army books,

 - or prose fiction story, like that found in a Black Library novel.